AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: FE 7.2.2 LR In a package body where the refinement of a state abstraction is visible the ``constituents`` of the state abstraction must be denoted in aspect specifications rather than the state abstraction.
+Covered by another TU

 #.
 The legality rules related to a Refined_State aspect given in